byt3n33dl3/AzureHoundAD/README.md

 ❯ azurehound start
 ```

-## CLI
+## Command Line

 ```
 ❯ azurehound --help
 AzureHound vx.x.x
-Created by the BloodHound Enterprise team - https://bloodhoundenterprise.io
+Created by the BloodHound Enterprise team -

 The official tool for collecting Azure data for BloodHound and BloodHound Enterprise